 Beloved American author, Laura Ingalls Wilder, was born on February 7, 1867.

-Her books are so much a part of my childhood that they don’t even feel like books anymore, they feel like actual memories.
+Her books are so much a part of my childhood that they don’t even feel like books, they feel like actual memories.
 I was 7, 8, 9 when I read them, and I LIVED them.
-Not only did I live them, but my mother made me a sunbonnet out of lilac-flowered material that I actually wore around in the backyard, as I “played” Little House.
-A sunbonnet definitely helps you get into character.
-Of course, at the same time that I was LIVING these books, a wonderful television series based on them came on the air, and this helped me immerse myself in that bygone age even further.
-Despite its bizarre and explosive ending, the series captured some of the simplicity and beauty in the books.
-Laura, Mary, Nellie Oleson – all of these characters were woven into my childhood.
-We used them as reference points as kids.
+Not only did I live them, but my mother made me a sunbonnet out of lilac-flowered material that I actually wore around the house (like Naomi Watts in I Heart Huckabees).
+Of course, at the same time that I was LIVING these books, a television series based on them came on the air, and the confluence was like a dream come true.
+Despite its bizarre and explosive ending, reviewed by my friend Betsy, the series captured some of the simplicity and beauty in the books.
+Laura, Mary, Nellie Oleson – we used them as reference points as kids.
 Whispering to each other about a classmate: “She’s such a Nellie Oleson”.
-Even now, that particular description would work for me, in terms of telling me everything I needed to know about a person.
+Even now, that particular description would work for me.
+It would tell me everything I needed to know about a person.

-Not only do her books work as great stories in and of themselves, but they portray the pioneer experience in such an immediate and first-hand way that it came to life for future generations.
+Not only do Ingalls’ books work as great stories in and of themselves, but they portray the pioneer experience in such an immediate and first-hand way that it came to life for future generations.
 There I was, frolicking in the dirt of my backyard in Rhode Island, in the tired days of the late 1970s, with gas lines and Iranian hostages and tired-looking Presidents making weary speeches on television, that was my world, but because I had read those books I knew about the great plains, and covered wagons, and how medicine was different back then and what it was like to have no money so that one Christmas they each got a cookie, a shiny penny and a peppermint candy for presents.
 And the girls were thrilled about these presents, which seemed insane to me, but the way the book was written meant that I went into THEIR world, rather than expecting them to reflect mine.
 A huge gift for a young kid, better than a history lesson in school.
 Laura Ingalls Wilder described that one blizzardy Christmas so well, the snow piling up, the beauty of those simple hand-made gifts, that I, as a child, really learned something about the world reading that section.
 I remember thinking, (I must have been 8 years old): “They only got a candy-cane and a cookie?
 And a PENNY???
 How could they have been happy with that????”
 But the WAY she wrote it made it clear that the entire thing was magical and exciting as the snow pounded against the log cabin windows.
-And so I had a realization: “Wait.
+And so I got to have a realization when I was in third grade: “Wait.
 This is their Christmas.
+Times were really tough for them, and life was different for them.
 They were happy.
 They were happy.”
-And I learned a lesson (all by myself) about … oh … materialism, and gratitude, and also that things were different in other times, not better or preferable or worse, just different.
+I still remember the quiet realization I had, learning a lesson about … oh … materialism, and gratitude.
 I learned that my world was not the only world.
 That my time was not the only time.
-And so landscapes of imagination opened up in my head.

 My favorites were By the Shores of Silver Lake and The Long Winter.